filipsnastins/concurrency-control-with-dynamodb/README.md

 The pessimistic locking still has its use cases when using DynamoDB or any other database, for example, when concurrency conflicts happen often and the operation is expensive to retry.

-### Optimistic Locking with Incrementing Version Number and Semantic Lock
+### Optimistic Locking with Incrementing Version Number

-Optimistic locking is also known as optimistic concurrency control because this concurrency control strategy doesn't involve any locks at all.
+Optimistic locking is also known as optimistic concurrency control because it doesn't involve any locks at all.
-Optimistic concurrency control mechanism assumes that write conflicts are unlikely to happen.
+Optimistic concurrency control assumes that write conflicts are unlikely to happen;
-It detects if the items being written have changed since the last read and aborts the transaction.
+it detects if the items being written have changed since the last read and aborts the transaction.
-Unlike pessimistic locking, where the check for other concurrent operations happens at the beginning of a request by acquiring a lock, with optimistic locking, the check is shifted to the end - on transaction commit.
+Unlike pessimistic locking, where the check for other concurrent operations happens at the beginning of a request by acquiring a lock, with optimistic locking, the check is shifted to the end - transaction commit.

 With optimistic locking, each item is assigned an incrementing version number.
-When an item is queried from a database, an application must keep track of the returned version number, e.g., '1'.
+When an item is queried from a database, an application must keep track of the returned version number, e.g., `1`.
-When the application wants to modify the item within the same business transaction, it must add a conditional check to the database write operation, checking that the version number is still the same in the database, e.g., '1', and increment the version number by one, e.g., `check current version == 1 AND set new version = 2`.
+When the application wants to modify the item within the same business transaction, it must add a conditional check to the database write operation, checking that the version number is still the same in the database, e.g., `1`, and increment the version number by one, e.g., `check current version == 1 AND set new version = 2`.
 If the version number is the same, no other concurrent request has modified the same item, so it's safe to commit the changes.
-If the version number is not the same, another concurrent request has modified the item, so it's not safe to write, and the database transaction must be aborted.
+If the version number is not the same, another concurrent request has modified the item, so it's unsafe to write, and the database transaction must be aborted.
+A separate mechanism is required to catch optimistic lock errors and determine an appropriate retry mechanism, e.g., retry automatically with exponential backoff, display an error to the user for taking manual action or discard the failed operation.

 ```mermaid
 sequenceDiagram